SensesProject/extreme-events/src/assets/text/en.md

 Rural population (Klein Goldewijk et al., 2017) of exposed land area.

-+++ cat-drought spread
++++ cat-drought median

 In the case of droughts, the output of the {four climate models}(depicted as columns) is then processed by {eight hydrological models}(depicted as dots; their median as lines).
 The large spread across these impact models shows the uncertainty in drought projections, now caused by both the climate and the impact models.
-Still, all impact models {but one}(The hydrological model H08 projects a decrease in drought exposure for two climate models) project an increasing exposure for all climate models.
+Still, all impact models @!S0I1C1,3(but one) project an increasing exposure for all climate models.

-+++ cat-drought median
++++ cat-drought climate

-In terms of median results, we see a twofold increase in exposed land from @blue(preindustrial levels) to @red(+2\,°C), but only a moderate increase in exposed population.
+In terms of median results, we see a twofold increase in exposed land from @!L0(preindustrial levels) to @!L3(+2\,°C), but only a moderate increase in exposed population.

++++ cat-drought impact

 Both, heatwaves and droughts, count as extensive events, meaning the potentially exposed land area is not confined by {non-climate related factors}(e.g., land use or topography).
 Therefore, the share of exposed land area is also the highest for those two events.